EngALAlfy/social_username_generator/PROJECT_CV.md

 - PHP for Custom HTML Ads API
 - MySQL Database for Ad Data

-### Future Enhancements

-- User Account System for Preferences and Cross-Device Use
-- Support for Additional Social Media Platforms
-- Enhanced User Interface and Experience

 ### Contributions

 Contributions to this project are welcome!
-Please refer to the [Contributing Guidelines](CONTRIBUTING.md) for more information.

 ### Licensing